-In Asia, countries like China and Vietnam have very large illegal gaming markets.
-Local governments realized the potential benefits from legalizing lottery games, because of loss of taxes and for social reasons and are proceeding with regulations.
-Recently, in Vietnam the Ministry of Finance decided to legalize football betting and issue a draft law for the controlled opening of the market.
+In Asia, countries such as China and Vietnam have very large illegal gaming markets.
+The local governments realized the potential benefits from legalizing lottery games, due to the loss of taxes and for social reasons and are now proceeding to modifications in the current legal framework governing the gaming sector.
 Gaming legalization in Asia can become a major growth factor for the sector.
-INTRALOT has a significant presence in Asia and is strategically placed in the market with its participation in MelcoLot (a listed company in the Hong Kong stock exchange) which has business relationships with both the official lotteries in China.
+INTRALOT has a significant presence in Asia and it is strategically placed in the market through its participation in MelcoLot (a listed company in the Hong Kong stock exchange) which has business relationships with both of the two state lotteries in China.

-PROSPECTS AND UNCERTAINTIES FOR 2011
+PROSPECTS AND CHALLENGES FOR 2012